arturonline/docs/php/classes.md

 }
 ```

-A class in php may only inherit from one parent class and must be defined before the child in the script file.
+A class in PHP may only inherit from one parent class and must be defined before the child in the script file.

 ## destructor method